bonigarcia/context-engineering/python/ch03/agentic-rag/README.md

 ### Output

-After running the script, you will see the agent answering questions.
-For the first question, it will use its internal knowledge.
-For the second question, it will use the RAG tool to find the answer in the provided documents.
+After running the script, you will see the agent answering a question.
+It will use the RAG tool to find the answer in the provided documents.

 ```
-> Entering new AgentExecutor chain...
-I am not aware of a person named "Boni Garcia".
-I can provide information on well-known individuals if you can clarify the name.

-> Finished chain.

-> Entering new AgentExecutor chain...
-Invoking: `search_documents` with `{'query': 'Who is the author of the book "Context Engineering for Generative AI"?'}`
+Who is the author of the book 'Fake Book: The New Age'?

-Tool result: The author of the book "Context Engineering for Generative AI" is Boni Garcia.
-The author of the book "Context Engineering for Generative AI" is Boni Garcia.
+The author of the book 'Fake Book: The New Age' is George Cauldron.

-> Finished chain.
 ```